brianhigh/data-workshop/Data_System_Essentials.md

 3. Subject uploads results.
 4. Researcher downloads results.

-This is the basic operation of the Open Data Kit system which we will learn about next week.
+This is the basic operation of the [Open Data Kit](http://opendatakit.org/) system which we will learn about next week.

-But what good are they?
+But what good are they, really?
 ========================================================

  Modeling diagrams help you:

-* Clarify your own understating
+* Clarify your own understanding
+* Explore possibilities
 * Communicate with others
+* Prepare for more detailed design steps

 As a researcher, you can use these and other diagrams and planning documents to clarify your project scope and requirements.
 They will help you present your intentions and needs to others, such as your collaborators and support staff.

-Use case diagrams can be used to develop an information system.
-Specifically, they are used to identify what a system must do and how people will interact with it.
-For example they can be used to design user interfaces and tests for software, such as database applications.
+Use case diagrams identify what a system must do and how people will interact with it.
+Developers use them to design user interfaces and tests for software, such as database applications.

 Hands-on Group Exercise
 ========================================================